 The Gunners lost 3-2 at home to the Eagles and then were beaten 3-1 at Molineux on Wednesday following an excellent week’s work in which they beat Watford 1-0 in the league and then won at Napoli in the quarter-final of the Europa League.

-Now Emery wants his side to show character as the curtain starts to fall on the campaign in a season in which the odds for Arsenal claiming silverware have fluctuated constantly, although you can see for yourself what the latest odds are on the match here and take advantage of this Betfair promo code.
+Now Emery wants his side to show character as the curtain starts to fall on the campaign in a season in which the odds for Arsenal claiming silverware have fluctuated constantly.
 And that change in character will start, he hopes, at the King Power Stadium come noon on Sunday.

 He told the club’s official website: “We can think in each moment about our performance and how we can be consistent.
 It’s really our way in every day and every match.
 Afterwards, we can think generally about the season.
 Our target is to be in the possibility to take it.
 We lost the last match and the match before, but our focus is on the present and on Sunday.